This information explains nutrition guidelines for people who have breast cancer, a history of breast cancer, or a high risk for breast cancer.

 Body mass index (BMI) is a measure of body weight based on height.
 It is one way to measure body weight.
 It may or may not indicate overall wellness and does not measure body fat versus muscle mass.
 However, it can be a useful tool in determining health and disease risk.
 An ideal BMI for an adult is between 18.5 and 24.9.

-Find your BMI on the chart below.
+Find your BMI on the table below.
 First, find your height in the left-hand column.
 Go across to the next column on the same line and find your weight.
 Next, look at the corresponding BMI at the top of your column.
 This is your BMI.
 For example, if you weigh 130 pounds and you are 5 feet tall (60 inches), your BMI is 25.

 You can also calculate your BMI using this tool: www.nhlbi.nih.gov/health/educational/lose_wt/BMI/bmicalc.htm